 III.4 Protective Measures

-The CMA may implement protective measures including, without limitation: rate limiting, temporary lock-out of the Account after a defined number of failed authentication attempts, automated detection of suspicious activity, e-mail alerts on sensitive actions, and revocation of active sessions.
+The CMA may implement protective measures including: rate limiting, temporary lock-out after a defined number of failed authentication attempts, automated detection of suspicious activity, e-mail alerts on sensitive actions, and revocation of active sessions.
 These measures are implemented in the interest of all Users and may not be circumvented.

 IV.
 Description of the Services